jojje/vaimm/README.md

 start with an Issue ticket.

-I likely won't maintain this actively once I've downloaded the models that _I_ need, so keeping track on if TopazLabs breaks this program through changes on their backend will be a joint user responsibility.
+I likely won't maintain this actively once I've downloaded the models that _I_ need, so keeping track of if TopazLabs breaks this program through changes on their backend or the json model files format provided by the VAI application will be a joint user responsibility.

 if TopazLabs changes anything that should be catered for, please open an issue so we can discuss that first.
 Then once the problem has been defined, open